Eschatologue/CM_wiki/docs/class/magus/traveler.md

 *You can alter the passage of time to undo any mistakes and missteps you may make.*

-Whenever you fail a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to re-roll your d20.
+Whenever you fail a D20 Test, you can take a **:rsc-r: Reaction**{.rsc} to re-roll your d20.
 You must use this new result.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once) and regain all expended use when you finish a **:rest-long: Long Rest**.
 You can also restore all usage by expending a level 1+ spell slot (no action required).